akankshateja/GIT-TRAINING/README.md

 # Git Training Project

-This project is part of my software development training to learn Git and GitHub workflows.
+This project is part of my Git journey — learning collaboration using GitHub and Git.